Reviews

 Copper staring at his UnKibble meals (Photo: Life With Klee Kai)

-I appreciated the fact that UnKibble provided a customized scooper to make it easy for dog owners to get the portions right, and you simply have to pour their human-grade dry food into your dog’s bowl.
+I appreciated that UnKibble provided a customized scooper to make it easy for dog owners to get the portions right, and that you simply have to pour their human-grade dry food into your dog’s bowl.

 Skye and Copper wait for UnKibble (Photo: Life With Klee Kai)

-Of these two dog food brands, I felt UnKibble offered a more personal touch and I had greater success feeding their custom dry food to Copper and Skye.
+Of these two dog food brands, I felt UnKibble offered a more personal touch, and I had greater success feeding their custom dry food to Copper and Skye.
+I loved the custom scooper that UnKibble provided.
+It took the guesswork out of mealtime.

 While you won’t go wrong with either of these dog food delivery companies, I’d recommend UnKibble because I prefer their service overall.